Skip to main content

 2. The court will uphold the order under the Second Amendment if the defendant was convicted of a felony and ordered to felony probation.
 Recent US Supreme Court precedent (Heller and McDonald) both expressly exclude convicted felons from their holdings.
 However, if the defendant was only convicted of a misdemeanor, then the court would have to determine whether Heller and McDonald extend the Second Amendment’s right to possess a firearm for self-defense to a convicted police officer who wants to resume their career.

-This page titled 3.7: End-of-Chapter Material is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Rob Henderson via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 3.7: End-of-Chapter Material is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Rob Henderson via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?